-New Jersey Symphony Youth Orchestras Assistant Conductor & Curriculum Specialist
+New Jersey Symphony Youth Orchestra Assistant Conductor & Curriculum Specialist

 Terrence Thornhill is the Assistant Conductor & Curriculum Specialist for the New Jersey Symphony Youth Orchestras, working closely with Artistic Director José Luis Domínguez.
 Thornhill also serves as the instrumental music director at Kent Place School in Summit.
 Thornhill earned his bachelor’s degree in music education at Montclair State University, studying cello with Nicholas Tzavaras, cellist of the Shanghai Quartet.
 He received his master’s degree in cello performance from SUNY Purchase College, studying cello with Julia Lichten, cellist of the Orpheus Chamber Orchestra.
 He also studied conducting with Ken Lam, conductor of the Charleston Symphony and Illinois Symphony Orchestra.